The Gifts of Friday Eve

 For more reader’s theater, visit Aaron Shepard’s RT Page at www.aaronshep.com.

 Story copyright © 1997, 2017 Aaron Shepard.
 Script copyright © 1998, 2002, 2017 Aaron Shepard.
-Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except they may not be posted online without permission.
+Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except the texts may not be posted publicly without permission.

 PREVIEW: Though a woodcutter’s luck could hardly be worse, help is closer than he knows.